Jack-Chronicle/custom-comment/readme.md

 ## Installation

+### Manual Installation

 1. Clone or download this repository.
 2. Run `npm install` to install dependencies.
 3. Build the plugin: `npm run build`
 4. Copy `main.js`, `manifest.json` to your Obsidian vault's `.obsidian/plugins/custom-comment` folder.

+### Community Plugins

+- Currently Working on apporval
+Open the Community Plugins tab in the settings and search for "Custom Comments"

 ## Usage